Genivia/ugrep-indexer/README.md

            0 devices skipped
      2756843 bytes indexing storage increase at 2093 bytes/file

-Indexed search is still a lot faster than non-indexed search by 6x instead of 10x, with 129 files actually searched instead of just one:
+Indexed search is still a lot faster than non-indexed search by 6x for this example instead of 10x, with 129 files actually searched instead of just one:

     Searched 1317 files in 28 directories in 0.181 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1188 of 1317 files with indexes not matching any search patterns